Building Permits and Development Permits

 Building and Development FAQs

-1. Fill out the application forms (linked above) and submit all plans to the Planning Department.
+1. Fill out the online application and submit all plans to the Planning Department.

 2. If you will be digging, request utility locates.
 Locates must be available on site during work.